LeviScoffie/Data-Engineering-StepbyStep/week4_analytics_engineering/week4readme.md

  - Use the control structures; (e.g if statements and for loops) in SQL
  - However, this is not going to return a result but a code. e.g we have 2 params 'a' and 'b' and want to concat them; normall the reuslt would be 'ab' or sth but becasue of the macro, it would return the code to concat both params.
- - Help us to mainatain smae type of transformation inside our models and then we only wtite it ones jus like fxns in python
+ - Help us to mainatain smae type of transformation inside our models and then we only wtite it ones jus like fxns in python.